 - The READY Center connects participants to District of Columbia Government agencies and CBOs for available resources and services.

-- We serve District residents released from the Central Detention Facility (DC Jail) and Correctional Treatment Facility (within 24 hours of release) and Bureau of Prison (within 45 days of release).
+- We serve District residents released from the Central Detention Facility (DC Jail) and Correctional Treatment Facility (within 24 hours of release or the next business day) and Bureau of Prison (within 45 days of release).